swaptacular/swpt_accounts/protocol.rst

 .. [#staled-records] Only if the corresponding `FinalizedTransfer`_ message has not been received for a very long time (1 year for example), the CR record for the committed transfer MAY be deleted.

+.. [#dismissed-records] Note that `FinalizedTransfer`_ messages will be emitted for dismissed transfers as well.
+Therefore, the most straightforward policy is to delete CR records for both dismissed and committed transfers the same way.

 Received `PreparedTransfer`_ message